UnWaDo/HPC_bot/README.md

 For Windows change `. venv/bin/activate` to `.\venv\Scripts\Activate.ps1`

+If you want to use MySQL as your database, you should also install corresponding driver with `pip install pymysql` or `pip install mysqlclient`

 ## Configuration

 Very simple (and not complete) example of config file is given as `conig_example.json`